 Health and Lifestyle Questionnaire (HLQ):

-This survey contained questions about personal and family health history, cancer screening tests, reproductive health, smoking, sun exposure, spirituality, social support and stress, body measurements and demographic characteristics.
+This questionnaire contained sections about personal and family health history, cancer screening tests, reproductive health, smoking, sun exposure, spirituality, social support and stress, body measurements and demographic characteristics.

 Canadian Diet History Questionnaire-I (CDHQ-I):

-This food frequency questionnaire was intended to assess food and nutrient intakes in the year prior to questionnaire completion.
+This food frequency questionnaire was intended to assess food and nutrient intakes by Research Participants in the year prior to questionnaire completion.

 Past Year Total Physical Activity Questionnaire (PYTPAQ):

 The PYTPAQ was designed to obtain information about the type and amount of physical activity undertaken by participants in the past twelve months.
 It asked participants to consider the type of activity they completed in four areas: occupation, household, leisure time and transportation.

 The PYTPAQ was developed specifically for use in Alberta’s Tomorrow Project and was tested for reliability and validity (Friedenreich et al. Amer J Epidemiol, 2006).
 It has since been used extensively worldwide.
 On behalf of external researchers who wish to use the self-administered PYTPAQ questionnaire, we have provided additional information that can be found on our Previous Surveys page.

 Survey 2004 (S04):

 Survey 2004 was distributed to participants who joined ATP between 2000 and 2003.
 It contained questions on personal health history, cancer screening tests, sun exposure, smoking, body measurements, lifetime weight pattern, alcohol, sleep and shift work, health risk perception, quality of life, demographic characteristics and for women, hormone replacement therapy use.